-The language is the life force of Māori Through being spoken the language lives Through the survival of the language Māori are enobled
+The language is the life force of Māori

+Through being spoken

+the language lives

+Through the survival of the language

+Māori are enobled

 Māori language is the vehicle for Māori cultural practices and thought, enabling the manifestation of all aspects of the Māori world.
 The Māori language is an inherited treasure, a treasure supported by the Treaty of Waitangi.
 Language is the essence of culture.
 Each person, each tribal group, each region has its own language, mana, spirituality, beliefs and customs.
 Ultimately it is through Māori language that the full range of Māori customs can be expressed, practised, and explained.
 Through the learner knowing Māori language, they can access the Māori world and understand their role in it.
 Being immersed in Māori leads the learner to greater proficiency.
-In this approach the Māori language of this curriculum has been standardised (for ease of reading), dialectal variation is encouraged.
+In this approach the Māori language is also the medium of instruction for all learning areas.
+While the vocabulary and language of this curriculum has been standardised (for ease of reading), dialectal variation is encouraged.